aws-samples/aws-cdk-for-sap-examples/sap-cloud-connector/README.md

 # Welcome to the CDK TypeScript project for SAP cloud connector!

-This an example of an to deploy SAP Connector on SUSE Linux 15 SP2.
+This an example to deploy SAP Connector on SUSE Linux 15 SP2.
 This example requires an existing VPC in your AWS account.

 ## Build